 Connecting a drawing tablet to an Android device

-Do not assume a drawing tablet works with an android device.
+DO NOT assume a drawing tablet fully works with your android device.
 Check with the tablet manufacturer before trying this.

-In general, I found that Android 14 and Android 15 worked well with drawing tablets (if the drawing tablet supports being used with Android devices)
+• In general, I found that Android 14 and Android 15 worked better with drawing tablets (if the drawing tablet supports being used with Android devices)

 A pen tablet may not be able to map the active area as you would intuitively expect to your android device.
 With some tablets only a portion of the tablet's active area will be usable for drawing when connected to an android device.